My Best Friend (2): (Dedicated to my late Bhagne-cum-friend, Honorable District Magistrate & Session Judge, Shubhra Shankar Bhatta)

 That night at Dama’s was magical.
 While trying to recapture the beauty, the magic of the night, I find that I have forgotten most of what made that night so special.
 Afterwards, the three of us, sat up on a mattress in a corner of their rectangular rooftop, lethargically enjoying the fruit offerings; watching all the fireworks, talking to our hearts’ content about our future, career and Life in general.

 Some years down the line, I was waiting just outside the Galli, when a Kolkata Police Van stopped near me on the concrete pavement.
-The next moment, Dama looking glamorous in that black and white KP dress, came out.
+The next moment, Dama looking glamorous in that black and white KP dress of an officer, came out.
 His black, pointed shoes were shining as was the belt around his waist.
 He had barely time to drop by.
 Even then, he stepped in to say hello to my wife.

 This recently-retired KP Officer from Jiagang, has done well for himself.
 He has his own apartment in the DC Block of Sector – V, New Town with his only son, a software engineer, in the final semester of an MBA Course or its equivalent.
 Extremely proud of his association with KP, he told me the other night that he has had no unpleasant experience whatsoever of working with the Kolkata Police.
 And I have no doubts in my mind that for every seven or eight rotten KP-men, there are 2 or 3 absolutely honest, helpful and proud KP Officers like Dama.